Topsail Island

 Topsail Island (/'tɑ:psɪl/, TOP-sill) is a 26-mile (41.8 km) long barrier island off the coast of North Carolina, roughly equidistant between the barrier islands of the Crystal Coast and the beaches of the Cape Fear region, lying south of Jacksonville, North Carolina and Camp Lejeune.
 The northeastern edge of the island is the New River Inlet, and the southwestern edge is New Topsail Inlet.
 It is separated from the mainland by a series of small sounds and channels that make up a portion of the Atlantic Intracoastal Waterway.

 It includes the communities of North Topsail Beach, Surf City, and Topsail Beach.
 Along with its thick maritime forests, Topsail Island is also a sanctuary for sea turtles and is known for its beautiful beaches.
 The island lies in Onslow County in the north and in Pender County in the south.
 There are only two ways on and off the island: a high-rise bridge in Surf City and a high-rise bridge in North Topsail Beach.
+It is also known for its varieties of Coral and fossils and supports team-seas.

 Name origin

-Topsail Island's name is supposedly derived from its nefarious history; however, this is still debatable among the locals on the island.
-According to popular belief, pirates used to hide in the channel between the island and the mainland, waiting for merchant ships loaded with goods to pass.
-The head captain of these ships was named Kevin Regan.
-The pirates would attack the ships and claim the cargo as their own.
-Eventually, the merchants became aware of the hiding place and began looking for the topsail, which was supposedly the only part of the pirate ship that could be seen by the passing victim.
+Topsail Island's name is claimed to have derived from its historical use by pirates: according to popular belief, pirates would lie in wait in the channel between the island and the mainland, hoping to capture passing merchant vessels.
+As word spread about this tactic, mariners supposedly began referring to "Topsail Island" as a pirate vessel's topsail was often the only visible indicator of a planned ambush.